-UC Davis PhD candidate Katie Hughes (left) and local resident Naisi LeBaron augering through 15" of ice at Lake Massawippi (February 2019) Photo: A. Forrest and the École Polytechnique Fédérale de Lausanne (Switzerland) to study an ice-covered lake-Lake Massawippi, Quebec, Canada.
+UC Davis PhD candidate Katie Hughes (left) and local resident Naisi LeBaron augering through 15" of ice at Lake Massawippi (February 2019) Photo: A. Forrest and the École Polytechnique Fédérale de Lausanne (Switzerland) to study an ice-covered lake in Lake Massawippi, Quebec (Canada).
 The lake's size, reliable ice-cover, and low snow conditions make it an ideal in situ laboratory.
 The team uses instruments installed under the ice to identify physical processes and to calibrate computer models.
 Initial results from last winter are demonstrating the existence of these gyres and increasing our understanding of how these gyres drive mixing under the ice.
-Additionally, this documentation provides baseline conditions that improve predictions of how warmer future climates will impact the duration of ice cover, water supply, pollutant transport, and ecosystem health.
+Additionally, this documentation provides baseline conditions that improve predictions of how warmer, future climates will impact the duration of ice cover, water supply, pollutant transport, and ecosystem health.

-Plastics in Lake Tahoe Microplastics, tiny pieces of plastic smaller than five millimeters, are impacting ecosystems worldwide.
-Microplastics have also been found at Lake Tahoe, despite efforts to clean up beaches and prevent litter.
-TERC has been studying the location and extent of microplastic pollution in the lake and has launched efforts to educate visitors and change local consumers' plastic habits as part of the Drink Tahoe Tap® and Take Care Tahoe campaigns.
-With funding from the Nevada Division of Environmental Protection, the microplastics work is a collaboration between TERC researchers, educators, and several local partners.
+Plastics in Lake Tahoe Despite efforts from basin-wide clean-ups, Lake Tahoe, with an annual visiting population of over 20 million people, is not free of microplastics (a plastic fragment less than 5 mm).
+TERC has been studying the location and extent of microplastic pollution in the lake and has simultaneously launched efforts to educate and change local consumer plastic habits.
+With funding from the Nevada Division of Environmental Protection (NDEP), our microplastics work is a collaboration between TERC researchers and educators, together with local partners.

-A day at the beach (top) goes awry when plastic that is left behind ends up in the lake.
-Many of those plastics are broken apart and become microplastics.
-Photos: A. Toy
+From left to right: a day at the beach goes awry when plastic that is left behind ends up in the lake.
+Many of those plastics are broken down by UV rays and become Photos: A. Toy and B. Wynne microplastics.

-Photo: B. Wynne

-Plastics in Lake Tahoe Research In 2016, TERC researchers began sampling the shoreline of Lake Tahoe to search for microplastics.
-The surprising quantity of microplastics found at all the beaches sampled has led researchers to begin sampling the lake itself.
-For the deep (pelagic) waters, representative water samples are taken at multiple depths every three months.
+Plastics in Lake Tahoe The Research In 2016, TERC researchers began sampling the shoreline of Lake Tahoe to search for microplastics.
+The high concentrations found at all the beaches sampled has led to the expansion of our efforts to encompass the lake itself.
+For the deep (pelagic) waters, representative water samples are taken at multiple depths every 3 months.
 A specialized net (a manta trawl) is also towed across the lake surface and at a depth of 100 feet.
 Bottom sediment samples are collected with a box core sampler to capture denser plastics that have settled out of the water column.
-As drinking water comes directly from the Lake, water samples are collected quarterly from drinking water treatment facilities operated by Incline Village General Improvement District on the north shore and by Edgewood Water Company on the south shore.
-Bioindicators are also an important part of this research.
+As drinking water comes directly from the Lake, water samples will be collected quarterly from the drinking water treatment facilities operated by Incline Village General Improvement District on the north shore and by Edgewood Water Company on the south shore.
+Bioindicators are forming an important part of this research.
 Asian clams, an invasive, filter feeding organism from the south shore and kokanee salmon stomachs provided by fishing guides will also be collected.
-These samples are sent to the Gjeltema Lab at UC Davis for Raman analysis using microspectroscopy.
-This provides data on particle size, chemical composition, and possible sources of the identified polymers.
-Our goal is not just determining where the Tahoe environment is impacted but knowing how we as a community contribute to microplastic pollution, and what actions can be taken to eliminate this self-inflicted harm.
+Samples will be sent to the Gjeltema Lab at UC Davis for Raman analysis using microspectroscopy.
+This will provide data on particle size, chemical composition, and possible sources of the identified polymers.
+Our goal is not just determining where the Tahoe environment is impacted but knowing how we as a community contribute to microplastic pollution, and what actions can be taken to eliminate this selfinflicted harm.

-Manta net trawling for microplastics in 2020 while researcher Katie Senft reviews some of the macroplastics found in a trawl sample (inset).
-Photos: B. Allen and K. Senft
+Manta net trawling for microplastics in 2020 (below) while research Katie Senft reviews some of the macroplastics found in a trawl sample (above).
+Photo: K. Senft (below) and B. Allen (above)